KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

 3. **Define Sort Keys (SORTKEY):** Sort keys act like an index, allowing Redshift to quickly find the data it needs for range-filtered queries (e.g., querying by date).
 4. **Leverage Workload Management (WLM):** Configure WLM to prioritize critical queries and manage concurrency, ensuring that short, fast queries don't get stuck behind long-running ones.
 5. **Analyze and Vacuum Tables:** Regularly run `ANALYZE` to update table statistics and `VACUUM` to reclaim space and re-sort rows.
 This is critical for maintaining query performance.

 ---

+# AWS Database Migration Service (DMS)

+### 🔄 1.
+What is AWS DMS?
+**AWS DMS:** A cloud service that migrates your data to and from most widely used commercial and open-source databases.
+It enables heterogeneous migrations between different database engines.
+- **Analogy:** It's like a universal translator for databases, moving data from one format to another while keeping applications running.
+- **Core Use Case:** Migrating databases to AWS with minimal downtime, including schema conversion (Oracle to PostgreSQL, MySQL to DynamoDB).
+- **Key Components:**
+    - **Replication Instance:** The compute resource that runs the migration task.
+    - **Source/Target Endpoints:** Connection information for source and target databases.
+    - **Migration Task:** The actual migration job with transformation rules.
+    - **Table Mappings:** JSON rules that define data transformation and filtering.

+### 🎯 2.
+Migration Types
+- **Full Load:** One-time migration of all data from source to target.
+- **Change Data Capture (CDC):** Continuous replication of ongoing changes.
+- **Full Load + CDC:** Initial full migration followed by ongoing replication.

+### 📊 3.
+Schema Conversion Tool (SCT)
+**AWS SCT:** Converts database schemas and code from one database engine to another.
+Required for heterogeneous migrations (different database types).
+- **Use Case:** Converting Oracle stored procedures to PostgreSQL functions, or relational schemas to NoSQL patterns.

+### 🏆 4.
+DMS Best Practices
+1. **Size Your Replication Instance Appropriately:** Choose instance type based on data volume and complexity.
+2. **Use Table Mappings for Data Transformation:** Filter and transform data during migration using JSON mapping rules.
+3. **Enable Multi-AZ for Production:** Deploy replication instance across multiple AZs for high availability.
+4. **Monitor with CloudWatch:** Track migration progress and performance metrics.
+5. **Test with Sample Data:** Always test migration logic with a subset before full migration.

+---

+# AWS Backup Service

+### 💾 1.
+What is AWS Backup?
+**AWS Backup:** A centralized backup service that automates and centralizes backup across AWS services.
+It provides a single place to configure backup policies and monitor backup activity.
+- **Analogy:** It's like having a universal backup system that works across all your AWS resources with a single control panel.
+- **Core Use Case:** Centralized backup management for EC2, RDS, DynamoDB, EFS, and other AWS services with compliance and governance.
+- **Key Components:**
+    - **Backup Vault:** A container that stores backup files with access policies.
+    - **Backup Plan:** A policy that defines when and how to back up resources.
+    - **Resource Assignment:** Specifies which resources to include in the backup plan.

+### 🔐 2.
+Backup Vault Features
+- **Encryption:** All backups are encrypted at rest and in transit.
+- **Access Control:** IAM policies control who can access backups.
+- **Cross-Region Copy:** Automatically copy backups to other regions for disaster recovery.

+### 🏆 3.
+AWS Backup Best Practices
+1. **Use Backup Plans for Consistency:** Define standardized backup policies across resources.
+2. **Implement Cross-Region Backup:** Copy critical backups to different regions for disaster recovery.
+3. **Set Proper Retention Policies:** Balance compliance requirements with storage costs.
+4. **Monitor Backup Jobs:** Set up CloudWatch alarms for backup failures.
+5. **Test Restore Procedures:** Regularly test backup restoration to ensure data recovery works.

+---